 Unlike with Network, donors can opt-in to provide contact information to your organization if you’re registered with Facebook Payments.
 This information is provided in the Daily Transaction Reports and can be invaluable when it comes to thanking donors after the fact and continuing cultivating relationships.

-Occasionally, a donor will contact a nonprofit to whom they’ve donated to via Facebook fundraiser and request a refund.
+Occasionally, a donor will contact a nonprofit to whom they’ve donated to via Facebook Challenge and request a refund.
 They may have accidentally made a donation, accidentally added too many zeros to the total contribution, or simply have changed their minds.

 Regardless of their reasoning, the donor’s next steps are the same: